 ‘What, listen to this venom?’

-‘Stop it, Miles, this faux outrage, you’re not stupid, you’ve suspected, that’s why you’re here.
+‘Stop this faux outrage, Miles – you’re not stupid, you’ve suspected since Melissa, that’s why you’re here.
 This venom, as you put it, checks out.
 You check it out once I’ve finished and after you’ve gone.
-Check out that agency – they’re in the book – check about their former staff.
-Better still, get your Inspector to do it.
-I’m not lying here, I have no reason to.
-I know all this hurts you.’
+Check out that agency – they’re in the book – check about their former staff, better still, get your Inspector to do it.
+I’m not lying here, I have no reason to but I know all this hurts you.’

 He was dismayed.
 ‘Why are you doing this?’

-‘Chloe is trying to get you off the island.
-In fact, you might think she and I are conniving.
-You’d be too disgusted to go back and would probably just leave them to it on the island and cut your losses.
-Especially with me as an intriguing alternative now.
-I’m a thinker like you.’
+‘Chloe is trying to get you off the island, in fact, you might think she and I are conniving.
+You’d be too disgusted to go back and would probably just leave them to it on the island and cut your losses, especially with me as an intriguing alternative now.
+I’m a thinker just like you.’

 His eyes opened wide.

-‘You came here to get the truth, that was your plan but you also wanted to see me, in my natural habitat – look into my eyes and tell me it’s not so.
+‘You came here to get the truth, that was your plan but you also wanted to see me in my natural habitat – come on – look into my eyes and tell me that’s not so.
 I’m certainly spilling the beans on her and why do you think that might be?’

 He was tongue-tied.